 Boot Hill cemetery is the final resting place of the Ravenswood family.
 You can pay a visit to the Master of the house and his wife Martha, but judging by their epitaph, their marriage wasn’t that idyllic: « Quarreled and Fought as Man and Wife, Now Silent Together beyond this Life ».
 Another tombstone sheds more light on what was going on.
 Indeed, if you look at the servants' graves, you can read that « Jasper Jones, Loyal Manservant, Kept the Master Happy » and « Anna Jones, Faithful Chambermaid, Kept the Master happIER ».
 Yes, if Mrs. Ravenswood was fighting with her husband, it’s because he was cheating on her with the maid.
 And that’s probably the dirtiest secret in Disneyland Paris!

-Of course, there’s plenty of other fun facts about Phantom Manor but the list would be too long for one single article.
-If you want to learn more about this amazing ride, check out our website https://phantommanorlegends.wordpress.com.
-All our content is available in English.
+Of course, there are plenty of other fun facts about Phantom Manor, but the list would be too long for one single article.
+If you want to learn more about this amazing ride, check out our website.
+All of our content is available in English.
 You can also follow us on Facebook.
 We’re just dying to have you...